-• Structure Meetings to Encourage Participation
+Structure Meetings to Encourage Participation

-- o Refreshments and child care may be provided to encourage attendance. - The room set-up and meeting structure will aim to provide an inviting atmosphere. - Techniques may include small-group discussions; recording all comments on a tablet easel; use of a familiar neighborhood gathering spot, for example a library or house of worship. - NLCOG will strive for diversity in the meeting leadership.
-Example, neighborhood leaders may be invited to open the meeting.
+- o Refreshments and childcare may be provided to encourage attendance. - The room set-up and meeting structure will aim to provide an inviting atmosphere. - Techniques may include small-group discussions; recording all comments on a tablet easel; use of a familiar neighborhood gathering spot, for example a library or house of worship. - NLCOG will strive for diversity in the meeting leadership.
+Example, neighborhood leaders may be invited to open the meeting. - Visual images will be used in presentations to make information clear and understandable. - Meetings will be kept reasonably brief.

-- Visual images will be used in presentations to make information clear and understandable - Meetings will be kept reasonably brief. - Availability of Public Documents - Plan or project-related documents will be placed in locations convenient to the low-income and minority target populations (example, public libraries in target population neighborhoods). - These locations should be open evenings and weekends. - Copies will be free or low cost.
+• Availability of Public Documents

+- Plan or project-related documents will be placed in locations convenient to the low-income and minority target populations (example, public libraries in target population neighborhoods) and posted to the www.nlcog.org website. - o These locations should be open evenings and weekends. - o Copies will be free or low cost.